Who is blepharoplasty for?

 Evaluation

 During your consultation, a preoperative examination is performed to determine if you are a candidate for blepharoplasty surgery.
-Your doctor may discuss your health history and pertinent medications that may affect surgery.
+Your doctor might discuss your health history and pertinent medications that may affect surgery.
 During this time, you can ask questions and make sure you are comfortable moving forward.

 3. 03.